 3) Application process: submit permit application and meet related requirements.

 Early in 2013, I attended a talk given by former Mayor Sam Sullivan, who had previously launched what is called the EcoDensity initiative in 2006, that would include plans for higher densities and smaller ecological footprints necessary to sustain a growing population.
-His theories on how densification alters the very fabric of our communities was thought provoking, and was centred around the notion that lower density developments typically have inhabitants of similar nature and backgrounds, while higher density inhabitants are somewhat more diverse and segregated.
+His theories on how densification alters the very fabric of our communities was thought provoking, and centred around the notion that lower density developments typically have inhabitants of similar nature and backgrounds, while higher density inhabitants are somewhat more diverse and segregated.
 Downsizers, small families, or young couples may therefore find the Lane Way Housing lifestyle very suitable, and arguably, affordable.